 “This unique school is composed of teachers and administrators who are committed to the academic, social, and emotional health of every student.
 Most importantly, these teachers are gifted at teaching my boys deep biblical truths that I see them apply to their lives outside of the school setting.
 I am confident that this education model will bear fruit for my children for many years.”CCA Parent

 Humanities is an integrated approach to English, reading, and history.
 This cohesive methodology incorporates rich literature that reflects historical periods or themes, grammar and mechanics, writing, research and study skills, and vocabulary.
-Students engage in a classical approach to history through the study of ancient cultures in sixth grade, medieval culture in seventh grade, and modern culture in eighth grade.
+Students engage with history through the study of ancient cultures in sixth grade, medieval culture in seventh grade, and modern culture in eighth grade.

-Science at OCS is taught from a Biblical worldview with a logical and sequential approach.
+Science at CCA is taught from a biblical worldview with a logical and sequential approach.
 Students study the five core science disciplines – chemistry, biology, physics, geology, and astronomy.
 Through labs and experiments, students develop a foundational understanding of the scientific concepts and principles that govern our world.